d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Work in progress

 I am working on a new release of the [menu app](/Menuapp) to execute scheduled tasks in **any** profile.
 Profiles can be selected within the [menu app](/Menuapp) but it keeps track of all scheduled tasks.
-Will be released sometimes in May 2018.
+Will be released sometime in May 2018.

+A release candidate will be released soon.

 ## Version 5.3.1